 The Project SEARCH Transition-to-Work Program is a unique, business-led, one-year employment preparation program that takes place entirely at the workplace.
 Total workplace immersion facilitates a seamless combination of classroom instruction, career exploration, and hands-on training through worksite rotations.
 The program culminates in individualized job development.

 First, make sure you have all your partners represented and on board to begin the program.
-The partners must include those in bold listed below (or analogous organizations in countries other than the United States):
+The partners must include those in bold listed below (if you are not in the United States, we will work with you to identify the analogous organizations in your country):

 - Education: Local School District, Career Technical School, Educational Service Center, several neighboring school districts, adult education organization for adult programs, community colleges, etc.